coolstar/csaudioacp3x/README.md

 ### Install the driver

-To install SimpleAudioSample.inf, open a Command Prompt window as administrator on the target computer, then navigate to your driver package folder and enter the following command:
+To install CsAudioAcp3x.inf, open a Command Prompt window as administrator on the target computer, then navigate to your driver package folder and enter the following command:

-`devcon install SimpleAudioSample.inf Root\SimpleAudioSample`
+`devcon install CsAudioAcp3x.inf Root\CsAudioAcp3x`

 If you get an error message about *devcon* not being recognized, try adding the path to the *devcon* tool.
 For example, if you copied it to a folder called *C:\\Tools*, then try using the following command:

-`C:\\tools\\devcon install SimpleAudioSample.inf Root\SimpleAudioSample`
+`C:\\tools\\devcon install CsAudioAcp3x.inf Root\CsAudioAcp3x`

-This installs the Simple Audio Sample driver with a hardware ID of "Root\SimpleAudioSample".
+This installs the Simple Audio Sample driver with a hardware ID of "Root\CsAudioAcp3x".

 Once the INF file is installed, a device should appear in Device Manager named *Microsoft Virtual Audio Device (WDM) - Simple Audio Sample*.